 Watch autumn leaves change colour

-Visit our spectacular National Parks and find a stunning viewpoint to watch forests and landscapes change colour.
-Here’s some of the best places in Ireland to see the autumn leaves in shades of glorious rust and burnt orange.
+Visit some of the country's spectacular national parks and find perfect viewpoints to watch forests and landscapes change colour.
+Here’s some of the best places in Ireland to see the autumn leaves turn from green to shades of glorious rust and burnt orange.

 Connemara National Park, Galway